 It’s a kind of software loophole that exploits a buffer overflow to stop the execution stack of a system’s feature.
 In the Stack-Based Buffer Overflow Exploit, the adversary sends data that are huge than the allocated buffer, which then overwrites adjacent memory locations.

 Due to this, programs can crash.
-If the adversary is savvy, then the one can inject malicious code into the program and run it.
+If the adversary is savvy, then they can inject malicious code into the program and run it.

 Heap-Based Buffer Overflow: